publication-thumbnail

 Introduction

-Each guide builds on the guidance set out in Mental Capacity Act 2005 decision-making – care, support and treatment: Practice Tool, also published by Research in Practice.
+Each guide builds on the guidance set out in Mental Capacity Act 2005 decision-making – care, support and treatment: Practice Tool , also published by Research in Practice.

 The guides support readers with key learning in each specific area, presenting relevant legislation, context, case law, practice considerations and reflective prompts.

-The seven specialist guides focus on:
+The specialist guides focus on:

 • Supporting people who self-neglect.